 Various courses are offered at different levels of proficiency in Spanish.
 Proficiency in Spanish is determined by ITESM's "Spanish as a Foreign Language" examination.
 Those students who are evaluated to be at the level of "Superior" may enroll in any regular courses at ITESM prior to taking regular courses in which Spanish is the medium of instruction.

 Some courses offered to international students include: Intensive Spanish, Business in Mexico, Hotel & Tourism, and Mexican History & Culture.
 Regular courses (in Spanish) are available in Agriculture, Architecture, Business, Food Technology, Humanities, Exact Sciences, Computers, Engineering, and Social Sciences.

 Tecnológico De Monterrey offers a variety of campuses throughout Mexico in the following cities: Queretaro, Guadalajara, Mazatlan, Cuernavaca, Mexico City, State of Mexico, San Luis Potosi, and Toluca.
 There are many different options available to you between each Tecnológico de Monterrey Campuses.
-The most attended campuses are Queretaro and Monterrey which offers students two shorter term summer options.

 Studying at Tecnológico De Monterrey students have three options when it comes to housing.
 You can choose independent apartments near campus, a host family, and the final option is living in the University dorms/residence halls.

 Living with a host family is recommended for international students by the university.
 Homestays provide students with laundry and three meals per day.
 This is one of the best opportunities for students to fully embrace Mexican culture.